-'''

-dmfserver# dmvoladm -1 maid_ls -c "delete C00A00"

-delete: VSN C00A00 ignored - usage is not zero.
+dmfserver# dmvoladm -1 maid_ls -c "delete C00A00" delete: VSN C00A00 ignored - usage is not zero.
 Database was not modified.

-'''

 You must flag the volume as sparse in order to cause DMF to move the data to a new volume before you can delete it.
-See "Deleting Volumes from a RAID set" on page 63.
+See "Deleting a Volume from a RAID set" on page 65.